 God calls the men and women of MAF to serve Him in unique ways.
-He may also be calling you to a special role in the Epps’ ministry.
-Please prayerfully consider becoming Ministry Partners with them through prayer and/or financial support.
+He may also be calling you to a special role in Mary’s ministry.
+Please prayerfully consider becoming a ministry partner with her through prayer and/or financial support.

 The U.S. offices of MAF serve as a hub for MAF services worldwide.
 A day in the life here includes specialized flight training, staff mobilization and counseling, purchasing and shipping of aircraft parts, finance and accounting, administration of an Internet gateway for worldwide email, fund raising, printing and mailing of various materials, and many, many more activities.
 Some staff serve around the country; training future pilots and mobilizing potential candidates to serve with MAF.